Swpn0neel/C-Programming/README.md

 - Swap the first and last digit of the number given as input.
 - Print all the Perfect numbers between 1 and n.
 - Display the following pattern (No. 4).
+- Display the Star Pattern (No. 5).

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.
-- Print the Diamond Pattern.